open-telemetry/opentelemetry-php-contrib/src/Shims/OpenTracing/README.md

 ## API + SDK

-This package depends on the OpenTelemetry API, but a configured [OpenTelemetry SDK](https://opentelemetry.io/docs/instrumentation/php/sdk/) and an exporter should also be provided to enable exporting spans.
+This package depends on the OpenTelemetry API, but an  [OpenTelemetry SDK](https://opentelemetry.io/docs/instrumentation/php/sdk/) and an exporter should also be provided to enable exporting spans.

-You usually need to supply a PSR-7 and PSR-18 implementation, since most exporters use HTTP transport telemetry data (gRPC is the exception).
+You usually need to supply a PSR-7 and PSR-18 implementation, since most exporters use HTTP to transport telemetry data (gRPC is the exception).

 ## OTLP Exporter